Creating Canopy FAQs

 Where can I plant my tree?

 You can plant your tree on property that is privately owned by you, or private property on which you have permission to plant.
 You must plant your tree in the ground; it will not survive if planted in a container or planter.
-Please make sure that you plant your tree in a space that can accommodate the tree at maturity (see space and size information below).
-This is not a street tree; if you are interested in planting a tree on your city street, please visit TreePhilly Street Trees Registration for more information.
+Please make sure that you plant your tree in a space that can accommodate the tree at maturity (see space and size information provided in the Creating Canopy Tree Info PDF).
+If you are interested in planting a tree on your city street in Philadelphia, please visit TreePhilly Street Trees Registration for more information.
+In other municipalities, contact your local office.

 What kind of trees will be available?